ohadshap/canotera-home-assignment/README.md

-# Laws Project
+# Canotera Home Assignment Project

 ## Description
-This project is a React application for managing laws.
-It allows users to upload JSON files containing law data, view laws, and switch between different languages (Hebrew and English).
+This project is a React application for managing laws from a default json file.
+It also allows users to upload JSON files containing law data, view laws, and switch between different languages (Hebrew and English).

 ## Installation
 1. Clone the repository.